Metals and non-metals

 E.g - Iron, gold, platinum, calcium, etc.

-metal (from Greek: μέταλλον métallon, "mine, quarry, metal") is a material (an element compound or alloy) that is typically hard when in solid state, opaque, shiny, and has good electrical and thermal conductivity.
+A metal (from Greek: μέταλλον métallon, "mine, quarry, metal") is a material (an element compound or alloy) that is typically hard when in solid state, opaque, shiny, and has good electrical and thermal conductivity.
 Metals are generally malleable—that is, they can be hammered or pressed permanently out of shape without breaking or cracking—as well as fusible (able to be fused or melted) and ductile (able to be drawn out into a thin wire).
 Around 90 of the 118 elements in the periodic table are metals; the others are non-metals or metalloids, though elements near the boundaries of each category have been assigned variably to either (hence the lack of an exact count).
 Some elements appear in both metallic and non-metallic forms.

 Many elements and compounds that are not normally classified as metals become metallic under high pressures; these are formed as metallic allotropes of non- metals, for example, physicists were able to keep hydrogen in its solid state under more than 3 million times the atmospheric pressure and deduce its metallic properties.